 I am very pleased with Stephens Anderson & Cummings.
 I would definitely recommend them for Personal Injury needs.

-The trusted Fort Worth personal injury lawyers at Stephens, Anderson & Cummings have more than six decades of combined experience helping accident victims throughout the state of Texas.
-We have recovered more than $100 million for our clients and continue to pursue the maximum amount of compensation for each claim we represent.
 Our firm’s founding partner Jason Stephens has been recognized by numerous legal organizations for the results he has achieved for his clients.
 He has been named a lifetime member of the Million Dollar Advocates Forum and has been included in Best Lawyers in America® since 2016.
 He is also on the Board of Directors for the Texas Trial Lawyers Association.

 Our attorneys are qualified to represent victims who have been injured in a wide variety of accidents.
 We will provide you with a free, no obligation consultation to review your claim and work only on a contingency fee basis.
 This means you will not be charged upfront legal fees if we represent your claim.
 The only time the Fort Worth personal injury attorneys at Stephens, Anderson & Cummings require payment is if we recover compensation on your behalf.
 There is no risk in contacting us to find out if you have a case against the at-fault party.

 Call Stephens, Anderson & Cummings at (877) 920-9009 to schedule a free consultation.

 After an accident, many victims find themselves confused as to how they may proceed to filing a personal injury claim to recover compensation for their injuries and losses.
 Although some people try to handle the claims process themselves, there are many benefits to hiring an attorney to assist you during this time: